nextcloud/groupfolders/README.md

 * **[Release Notes](https://github.com/nextcloud-releases/groupfolders/releases)[^1]**
 * **[App Store](https://apps.nextcloud.com/apps/groupfolders)**

-[^1]: The releases are now managed in a [separate repository](https://github.com/nextcloud-releases/groupfolders/releases).
-The releases in this repository are outdated.
+[^1]: The releases are now managed in a [dedicated release repository](https://github.com/nextcloud-releases/groupfolders/releases).
+The releases in this repository may be outdated.

-## Configure folders
+## Configuring Group Folders

-Folders can be configured from *Group folders* in the admin settings.
+Group Folders can be configured through *Group Folders* under *Administration settings*.

 After a folder is created, the admin can give access to the folder to one or more groups, a quota can be assigned for the folder and advanced permissions can be activated and configured.